Published on November 30, 2025

 Eight times a year, a dozen economists gather in a boardroom in Ottawa and make decisions that affect whether you can afford to buy a house, whether your savings earn meaningful returns, and whether Canadian businesses expand or contract their operations.
 Welcome to the high-stakes world of interest rate policy, where the Bank of Canada's overnight rate decisions cascade through the entire economy like ripples from a stone dropped in a pond.

 Currently sitting at 5.00%¹, the Bank of Canada's policy rate represents the most powerful economic lever in the country.
-Understanding how this rate affects your daily financial life isn't just academic curiosity—it's essential knowledge for navigating everything from mortgage payments to investment returns.
+Understanding how this rate affects your daily financial life isn't just academic curiosity.
+It's essential knowledge for navigating everything from mortgage payments to investment returns.

 The Bank of Canada's overnight rate determines what major financial institutions pay to borrow money from each other overnight².
 This might sound obscure, but it acts as the foundation for virtually every other interest rate in the Canadian economy.

 When the Bank raises its rate, commercial banks typically increase their prime rates within hours.
 Currently, most major Canadian banks set their prime rate at 2.25 percentage points above the Bank's overnight rate³.
 So when the overnight rate sits at 5.00%, prime rate reaches 7.25%.
+This prime rate then affects mortgage rates, credit card rates, business loans, and deposit rates throughout the banking system.
+Variable rate mortgages typically price at prime minus 0.5% to 1.0%, while fixed rates reflect bond market expectations about future interest rate movements⁴.

 For most Canadians, interest rate changes hit hardest through mortgage payments.
 According to the Canada Mortgage and Housing Corporation, approximately 60% of Canadian households carry mortgages⁵, making interest rate policy a kitchen table issue for millions of families.